DavidHetherington/CodeDemo-HTTP-JUnit/README.txt

 The TestParameters is a JUnit implemented unit test of the class Parameters.

-All of this was developed and tested with Eclips Mars.
+All of this was developed and tested with Eclipse Mars 4.5.1.

 David Hetherington - 14 Janaury 2016